“I always have a jar of ras-el-hanout in the kitchen – it’s a really useful seasoning.”

 What is Ras el Hanout, or rather, where is Ras el Hanout (or Ras al-hanut, or Raz al-hanout) when it’s at home?

 What really are the ingredients of Ras el hanout?

-Ras el hanout is a complex blend of spices – Steenbergs’ version, photographed here, includes twenty two but every version is a little different – some may contain more, and some simple versions contain just four.
+Ras el hanout is a complex blend of spices – Steenbergs’ version, in the featured image at the top of this page, includes twenty two but every version is a little different – some may contain more, and some simple versions contain just four.
 Steenbergs’ version doesn’t contain cinnamon or mustard seeds, others do.

 Ras el Hanout means ‘top of the shop’, it was the spice blend kept in a safe and special place, one of the most precious things the merchant had to sell.
 It’s an elegant and subtle mix, not shouty with chilli.
 It’s the balance of the blend that’s important.